thesalesrebellion/thesalesrebellion.github.io/home.md

       line_1: Name
       line_2: Company - Industry
     text: |-
-      I'll definitely finish at 175% of my quota and could even 3x the annual quota this quarter.
+      I’ll finish at 175% of the annual quota this quarter.
   cta:
     - text: <span>For</span> <span>Teams</span>
       url: '#'